ASwoodDude/Crowdstrike-API-Tools/README.md

 # Crowdstrike-API-Tools
-Tools for engage with the Crowdstrike API
+Tools for engaging with the Crowdstrike API